 UNFPA Pacific Sub-Regional Office

-Recently, UNFPA has embarked on joint efforts with UNDP and UNICEF to setup Joint Presence in seven countries, these are the Federated States of Micronesia; the Republic of Kiribati; the Republic of the Marshall Islands; the Republic of Nauru; the Republic of Palau; Tuvalu; and the Republic of Vanuatu.
+In an effort to consolidate resources and improve coordination, UNFPA embarked on joint efforts with UNDP and UNICEF to establish Joint Presence offices (JPOs) in seven countries - the Federated States of Micronesia; the Republic of Kiribati; the Republic of the Marshall Islands; the Republic of Nauru; the Republic of Palau; Tuvalu; and the Republic of Vanuatu.
 This strengthened presence in the Pacific comes as part of its commitment to UN Reform.